abayomipopoola/abayomipopoola/src/content/blog/job-that-suits-your-personality/index.md

 - **Complexity**: Jobs fall on a spectrum from simple to complex.
 Simple jobs involve tasks you can learn once and repeat without much variation.
 While a high cognitive ability might help you learn faster, it doesn't necessarily make you better at the job.
 On the other hand, complex jobs, like many managerial roles, constantly evolve.
 Here, a high cognitive ability is a strong predictor of success.

-- **Nature of the Job**: Jobs can be broadly categorized as creative/entrepreneurial or managerial/administrative.
+- **Nature of the Job**: Jobs can be broadly categorised as creative/entrepreneurial or managerial/administrative.
   - **Creative/Entrepreneurial**: Ideal for those high in the "openness to experience" trait from the Big Five personality framework.
 These roles demand lateral and divergent thinking, allowing individuals to explore and innovate.
   - **Managerial/Administrative**: Think of this as a train on a set track, where the goal is to move forward swiftly and efficiently.
 These roles are more algorithmic, following a clear-cut path.
 Success here aligns with the "conscientiousness" trait, focusing on adherence to processes and efficiency.

-### Balancing Act in Organizations
+### Balancing Act in Organisations

 In the early stages of a company, it's the creative minds that steer the ship.
 These individuals thrive in environments filled with uncertainty, always eager to experiment with new ideas and navigate uncharted territories.
 They are the risk-takers, the innovators who lay the foundation of a business venture, often breaking conventional norms and introducing groundbreaking solutions.